 Find the gaps and learn how to plug them

 Employers are required to risk assess their business activities and that includes work-related driving.
-We have a free online assessment tool that give you a full report to show you where the important gaps are, and how to plug them.
-The self-assessment should take 20-30 minutes to complete and gives you a personalised showing your gaps and how you compare to other businesses.
+We have a free online assessment tool that shows you where the gaps are, and how to plug them.
+The self-assessment should take 20-30 minutes to complete and gives you a personalised report highlighting your gaps and how you compare to other businesses.

-There are 50 questions to see if your organisation is doing all it can to effective manage its work-related road risk and to help you identify where you may have important gaps.
+There are 50 questions to see if your organisation is doing all it can to effectively manage its work-related road risk.
 We even give give you free resources to help you fill the gaps.
 The questions are split into four sections:

-The questions within this section encourage you to think about the staff you are placing behind the wheel and the level of risk they are exposed to – either as a result of their own competencies/characteristics, or the type of role or activity that they are undertaking as part of their job.
-Furthermore we explore the operational processes and procedures you currently have in place to manage your drivers.
+What level of risk are the staff you are placing behind the wheel exposed to?
+This can be as a result of their own competencies & characteristics, or the activities they undertake as part of their job.
+What operational processes and procedures do you have in place to manage your drivers?

 In this section we will help you examine the systems, processes, culture and hierarchy you have in place when it comes to running safe, legal vehicles.

-In the final section we concentrate on the processes, systems and controls that come into effect once the driver is behind the wheel and the vehicle is out on the road.
-Driver fatigue can be a big challenge and this issue needs to be addressed comprehensively.
+What processes, systems and controls come into effect once the driver is behind the wheel and the vehicle is on the road?
+Driver fatigue can be a big challenge – we highlight how to address this issue comprehensively.